About The Series

 Guest speakers are chosen on the basis of their prominence as biographers, with emphasis on writers who have recently made notable contributions to the field of biography, particularly those who bring a new perspective to traditional topics.
 Participants have included a number who have won Pulitzer prizes and other prestigious awards.
 It is likely that no other program in the country brings together so many outstanding biographers in one series.
 James McGrath Morris, former president of Biographers International Organization, has called it a “truly remarkable achievement,” concluding that “quite simply, there is no other program comparable to it in the country.”

-Community support has been extraordinary, with audiences in recent years averaging around 500 and occasionally surpassing 1000.
+Community support has been extraordinary, with audiences in recent years averaging around 350 and occasionally surpassing 650.
+Lectures are recorded and available on our website with over 1000 views annually.
 A number of local organizations and corporations have collaborated with Great Lives in sponsoring lectures.
 In addition, individual donations have become an important ancillary resource in funding the series.